-The Group operates mainly liner trade business, bulk shipping business, air cargo transportation business, logistics business, real estate business, and other business services.
+The Group operates mainly liner trade, air cargo transportation, logistics, automotive, dry bulk, energy, and other businesses.
 Information regarding the types of main goods or services in each business is provided in the description of these businesses and thus is omitted.
 "Revenues" stated in the consolidated statement of income for the current fiscal year represent primarily "revenues derived from the contracts with customers."
 Revenues recognized from other sources are derived mainly from leasing transactions and are disclosed as part of revenues due to their financial insignificance.
 Revenues from each business in the current fiscal year are as follows.